-The Funds are not sponsored, endorsed, sold or promoted by the Exchange.
-The Exchange makes no representation or warranty, express or implied, to the owners of Shares or any member of the public regarding the advisability of investing in securities generally or in the Funds particularly or the ability of the Funds to achieve their respective objectives.
-The Exchange has no obligation or liability in connection with the administration, marketing or trading of the Funds.
+The Fund is not sponsored, endorsed, sold or promoted by the Exchange.
+The Exchange makes no representation or warranty, express or implied, to the owners of Shares or any member of the public regarding the advisability of investing in securities generally or in the Fund particularly or the ability of the Fund to achieve its objective.
+The Exchange has no obligation or liability in connection with the administration, marketing or trading of the Fund.